 - Infectious Colitis (inflammation of the colon caused by infection)

+More serious causes of rectal bleeding include colorectal and anal cancer.
 The second leading cause of cancer deaths in the United States, colon cancer begins in your large intestine.
 Since it is a slow-growing disease, it can be effectively treated with early detection.
 Most cases of colon cancer come from polyps in your colon.
 Finding polyps through a colonoscopy and removing them reduces your cancer risk.
 Anal cancer is less common but also curable when diagnosed early.